xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 ## Some key information

-TestCloud clients are distinct from tunnel clients.
-But setting up a TestCloud client in your machines on your private networks also sets up the tunnel client.

 After starting the run command, the tunnel client does two things:
 - Spin up a fresh virtual machine (VM) that is used only for testing.
 - Connect you to the TestCloud Tunnel server.